INJURIES FROM SCHOOL BUS ACCIDENTS

 Most school bus accidents are preventable, and can often be attributed to driver error and poor vehicle maintenance.
 These accidents can result in injuries that have long-lasting effects on a child, often requiring long-term treatment or rehabilitation.

-Those responsible for causing an accident should be required to take accountability.
+Those responsible for causing a school bus accident should be required to take accountability.
 You should not have to pay for someone else’s mistakes.
-Call the school bus accident attorneys at Daggett Shuler today at 1-800-815-5500 for a FREE case evaluation.
+Call the school bus accident lawyers at Daggett Shuler today at 1-800-815-5500 for a FREE case evaluation.
 We work on a contingency basis; we only get paid if you do.
-Our attorneys have your best interests at heart.
+Our school bus accident attorneys have your best interests at heart.